 Diet Drinks May Raise Odds of Vascular Events

-Even if you drink diet soda - instead of the sugar variety - you could still have a much higher risk of vascular events compared to those who don't drink soda, according to research presented at the American Stroke Association's International Stroke Conference 2011.
+Even if you drink diet soda - instead of the sugar variety - you could still have a much higher risk of vascular events than those who don't drink soda, according to research presented at the American Stroke Association's International Stroke Conference.

 In findings involving 2,564 people in the large, multi-ethnic Northern Manhattan Study (NOMAS), scientists said people who drank diet soda every day had a 61 percent higher risk of vascular events than those who reported no soda drinking.